Mathématique: Chapter 58

 He sighed.

-Rush stared at the Empire State Building, lit with blue and gold.
+Rush studied the Empire State Building, lit with blue and gold.
 He pressed his fingers into the knotted muscle at the base of his neck and tried to summon a sense of optimism.

 His hands and shoulders ached terribly.
 He shouldn’t have played so long.